Application & Admission

 - proof of English at level C1 (IELTS 7, TOEFL 95) and, if applicable, German at A1 (German language skills need to be documented within the first year of study at the latest).

 - 1000–1500 word essay.
-For applications for the winter term 2020/21 the essay questions can be downloaded here.
+For applications for the winter term 2021/22 the essay questions are available here.
 (Please note: only answer one of the two questions and stay within the word limit.)

 Further information on the application process can be found here.